The Hirsel Estate & Homestead Museum

 History, tourist information, and nearby accommodation

 This attractive small museum houses displays of life on the estate in days gone by.
 The museum is located in the original stables and loose boxes.
 Exhibits include blacksmithing, fishing, forestry, and a wash house.
-Local artisans have craft shops, and there are signposted walks around the estate.
+One display looks at life on the River Tweed, with a full-scale angling boat, fishing gear, and a collapsible spearhead used by poachers for catching eels.

 Entry to the museum and estate itself are free, but there is a charge for parking.